 Hannah confronts her past while helping a pregnant patient

 Hannah quickly races into action, greeting a pregnant woman whose water has broken early; she’s worried that if she goes into labor now, her baby will die.
-The mom informs Hannah they were informed that the baby would need to have an EXIT (Ex Utero Intrapartum Treatment) procedure for the labor to help ensure the baby is delivered safely, as Hannah assures her she’ll look into whether they can.
-She has Goodwin reach out to Gaffney’s specialist, but they’re out so Goodwin arranges for the woman’s surgeon to be flown in to perform the procedure.
+The mom informs Hannah they were told that the baby would need to have an EXIT (Ex Utero Intrapartum Treatment) procedure for the labor to help ensure the baby is delivered safely, as Hannah assures her she’ll look into whether they can.
+She has Goodwin reach out to Gaffney’s specialist, but they’re out, so Goodwin arranges for the woman’s surgeon to be flown in to perform the procedure.

 Complications arise during the surgery, and Hannah cuts the cord early so that she can save the mother.
 Luckily, both baby and mom seem to be okay.